The Natural History Museum Los Angeles has a Dinosaur Hall, fossil pit, and meteorite collection!

 Observe beautiful dioramas from the 1920s (staged landscapes) of lions, giraffes, elephants, gorillas, chimpanzees, elephants, bison, moose, and bears at the Natural History Museum Los Angeles.

 8. Be dazzled by 2,000 specimens at the Gem and Mineral Hall.

-Be dazzled by 2,000 spectacular specimens on display.
+Be dazzled by 2,000 spectacular specimens on display at the Gem and Mineral hall.
 These include meteorites, polished gemstones, and minerals.
-Observe the biggest gold nugget in California, the famous Mojave gold nugget.
+See the biggest gold nugget in California, the famous Mojave gold nugget.

 9. Play with microscopes and dig for fossils, at the Discovery Center.

-Experience hands on fun at the indoor Discovery Center.
-Dig for fossils at the Paleo Play Zone.
+Experience hands on fun at the indoor Discovery Center, where you can dig for fossils at the Paleo Play Zone.
 There's also an insect zoo, microscopes and magnifying glasses.

 10. Hang out in an enchanting Nature Garden.

 Kids can paddle in an urban creek bed with waterfall.
-There's a Get Dirty Zone with a compost bin to dig around in, stumps to step on, and a willow house to explore.
-The pond is full of ducks, insects, dragonflies and fish.
-There's also a pollinator meadow with californian native plants, bee hotels, and hummingbird feeders, at the Natural History Museum Los Angeles.
+There's also a Get Dirty Zone with a compost bin to dig around in, stumps to step on, and a willow house to explore.
+The pond is full of ducks, insects, dragonflies and fish, and there's also a pollinator meadow with californian native plants, bee hotels, and hummingbird feeders.

 Know before you go